Margaret Scoggin: ALA and other publications

 Margaret Scoggin maintained a close relationship with the American Library Association (ALA) throughout her entire career.
 In 1942 she was named an ALA councilor, and in 1949 she was sent by ALA and the Rockefeller Foundation to assist in the International Youth Library in Munich.
 In 1957 she served as the first President for ALA's Young Adult Services Division, now known as the Young Adult Library Services Association.
 Her work there was lauded by the Children's Book Council, who eventually set up the Margaret Scoggin Memorial Collection which exists there today.

 Outside of her direct work with libraries, Scoggin was a prolific editor of young adult collections and writer of critical articles.
-In collections such as Chucklebait, one of her most famous works, she collects fun, humorous stories that reveal her attentiveness to the desires of young people.
+In collections such as Chucklebait, one of her most famous works, she collected comedic stories for young people.